sreejithuvt/pleuston/README.md

 ### Keeper

-You need to have a Keeper instance running on your machine, and the Keeper contracts deployed.
-Head over to [plankton-keeper](https://github.com/oceanprotocol/plankton-keeper) and follow the instructions to get this up and running.
+You need to have an Ethereum RPC client with all Keeper contracts deployed to it running on your machine.
+Head over to [keeper-contracts](https://github.com/oceanprotocol/keeper-contracts) and follow the instructions to get this up and running.

-As alternative, for development purposes you can use ganache-cli in your local and deploy the Keeper contracts there.

 Keeper Contracts ABI's are published as a [NPM library](https://www.npmjs.com/package/@oceanprotocol/keeper-contracts) and imported in the project.